Deimvis/ReactionsStorage/docs/manual/sections/simulation.md

 # Simulation

-* Simulation — a tool written in Go for conducting load tests with user-defined workload.
+* Simulation — a tool written in Go for conducting load tests with user-defined workloads.
 * It's located in [tests/simulation](../../../tests/simulation/) folder.

 ## Usage